In a Nutshell:

 • Well-priced

-• Comfortable for napping or sleeping
+• Comfortable for naps

 • Convenient USB port